SchweizerischeBundesbahnen/atlas/README.md

 # Atlas

+TEST TEST TEST

 ATLAS is the SKI business application for public transport in Switzerland.

 It enables modular digitization of SKI business processes, which are checked, optimized, standardized and then digitized using workflows.
 This enables more efficient collaboration between the BAV, infrastructure operators, transport companies and SKI.